kumarmanishrai/mern-chat/README.md

-This is a chat app made using socketio
+This is a chat app made using socketio fpr realtime sending and recieving of messages.